 Ensure that a unique identity is attributed to the specific service, such that credentials issued by it can be distinguishable from those issued by other services, including services operated by the same enterprise.

+[US / EZP800-63-2: §5.3.1.2.5 a)]

 AL2_ID_POL#020 Unique Subject identity

 Ensure that each applicant’s identity is unique within the service’s community of Subjects and uniquely associable with tokens and/or credentials issued to that identity.

+Guidance: Cf. AL2_CM_CRN#020 which expresses a very similar requirement.
+Although presenting repetition for a single provider, if the identity-proofing functions and credential management functions are provided by separate CSPs, each needs to fulfill this requirement.

+[US / EZP800-63-2: §5.3.1.2.5 a)]

 AL2_ID_POL#030 Published Proofing Policy

 Make available the Identity Proofing Policy under which it verifies the identity of applicants in form, language, and media accessible to the declared community of Users.

+[US / EZP800-63-2: §5.3.1.2.3]

 AL2_ID_POL#040 Adherence to Proofing Policy

 Perform all identity proofing strictly in accordance with its published Identity Proofing Policy.

+[US / EZP800-63-2: §5.3.1.2.3]

 Identity Verification